Session Manager Subsystem: Session initialization

 The Session Manager Subsystem is the first user-mode process started by the kernel.
-Once started it creates additional paging files with configuration data from HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management, the environment variables located at the registry entry HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment, and device mappings (e.g. CON:, NUL:, AUX:, COM1:, COM2:, COM3:, COM4:, PRN:, LPT1:, LPT2:, LPT3:, and drive letters) listed at the HKLM\System\CurrentControlSet\Control\Session Manager\DOS Devices registry key.
+Once started it creates paging files with configuration data from HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management, the environment variables located at the registry entry HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment, and device mappings (e.g. CON:, NUL:, AUX:, COM1:, COM2:, COM3:, COM4:, PRN:, LPT1:, LPT2:, LPT3:, and drive letters) listed at the HKLM\System\CurrentControlSet\Control\Session Manager\DOS Devices registry key.
 This can be used to create permanent subst drives.

 The manager is responsible for starting the kernel and user modes of the Win32 subsystem.
 This subsystem includes win32k.sys (kernel-mode), winsrv.dll (user-mode), and csrss.exe (user-mode).
 Any other subsystems listed in the Required value of the HKLM\System\CurrentControlSet\Control\Session Manager\SubSystems Registry key are also started.

 The manager is also responsible for doing any operations that are requested to be done at the start of a session.
 Commands listed in HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\BootExecute, such as autochk and convert, are executed.
 These commands are run before services are loaded by later steps of the booting process.
 Any rename operations queued at HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\PendingFileRenameOperations.
 This is used to allow previously in-use files (e.g. drivers) to be replaced as part of a reboot.

 Starting with Windows Vista, the Session Manager Subsystem creates a temporary instance of itself that launches the Windows Startup Application (wininit.exe) and a second Client/Server Runtime Subsystem (csrss.exe) for Session 0, a session dedicated to system processes.
 From here, the Windows Startup Application starts the Service Control Manager (services.exe), which starts all the Windows services that are set to "Auto-Start".
 The application also starts the Local Security Authority Subsystem Service (lsass.exe).
 Before Windows Vista, these processes were started by Windows Logon instead of the Windows Startup Application.

 Once the session is configured, the Session Manager Subsystem starts Winlogon (Windows Logon Application), which is responsible for handling interactive logons to a Windows system, either local or remote.